 Drawing and Tracing Your Design

-First step is to measure the piece of rubber you intend on using, and then measure the piece of paper to be used – or just simply trace around the rubber.
+First step is to measure the piece of rubber you intend on using, and then measure the piece of paper to be used; so they are about equal in size.

 You may want to practice your design at first if you’re unsure; start simple with it.
 You can draw with pencil, or if you’re more tech-savvy you can use a graphic program to create your design (choose a black and white scheme).